-There are a lot of reviews of both Salehoo and WorldwideBrands online and both appear to offer a similar service; they are both directories of about 8,000 wholesalers and drop shippers and you have to pay a free to join them.
+There are a lot of reviews of both Salehoo and WorldwideBrands online and both appear to offer a similar service; they are both directories of about 8,000 wholesalers and drop shippers (with millions of products) and you have to pay a free to join them.

-The prices are quite different though — $67 a year for Salehoo and $299 for lifetime membership to Worldwide Brands (note: this page has a $30 off discount link for WWB).
+Their prices are quite different though — $67 a year for Salehoo and $299 for lifetime membership to Worldwide Brands (note: this page has a $50 off discount link for Worldwide Brands).